 Airfield Configuration: Alternative C2a includes a replacement runway located 800 feet south of existing Runway 10R/28L.
-The proposed airfield layout would also include three taxiways parallel to the proposed replacement runway.
 Chapter Three, Alternatives, Exhibit 3-7 shows the airfield layout proposed for the C2 alternatives.

 Aircraft Activity Levels and Fleet Mix Characteristics: The number of annual aircraft operations and fleet mix characteristics would be the same for this alternative as described for 2012 Alternative A.